-Poplar is a species of wood that is commonly used in woodworking.
-You can find poplar in many furniture projects, toys, and wood turnings because it is inexpensive, fairly workable and takes nails, screws and glue well.
-It works best with paint as a finish, but it can often be stained in an attempt to simulate finer woods (provided the proper steps are taken in the finishing process).
-Poplar is also used quite often for more industrial purposes, such as the core of finer plywoods or for crates and pallets.
+Poplar is a wood species commonly used in a variety of woodworking projects.
+You can find poplar in many furniture projects, toys, and wood turnings because it is inexpensive, fairly easy to work, and takes nails, screws, and glue well.
+It works best with paint as a finish, but it can be successfully used to simulate finer woods, provided the proper steps are taken in the finishing process.
+Poplar is also used quite often for more industrial purposes, such as for the core layer in finer plywoods or for crates and pallets.

 Types of Poplar

-Poplar wood is considered a hardwood by species, but this can be somewhat confusing as it is typically softer than pine, a common softwood.
-In most instances, poplar (or should we say what is sold as poplar in home centers) is actually the wood from the tulip tree.
+Poplar wood is considered a hardwood by species, but this can be somewhat confusing, as it is typically softer than pine, a common softwood.
+In most instances, poplar (or at least the wood sold as poplar in home centers) is actually the wood from the tulip tree.
 It is a creamy white-colored wood with brown or gray sections or streaks through the grain.
-Garden-variety poplar wood is also sometimes referred to as yellow poplar or whitewood, but you may also find poplars to include European black poplar, cottonwood or some types of aspen.
+Garden-variety poplar wood is also sometimes referred to as yellow poplar or whitewood, but you may also find stocks of poplar that include European black poplar, cottonwood, or some types of aspen.

 Working With Poplar

 Poplar is renowned for its ability to take paint well.
-It is commonly the wood stock of choice when building woodworking projects that will be painted.
-It is relatively resistant to decay, and when sanded, primed and painted thoroughly, should hold up well to normal wear and tear for many interior projects.
-If you intend to use poplar for outdoor woodworking plans, you may need to apply a new coat of paint every couple of years, depending on the project and location of the finished piece.
+It is the wood stock of choice when building woodworking projects that need to be painted.
+It is relatively resistant to decay, and when sanded, primed, and painted thoroughly, it should hold up well to normal wear and tear for many interior projects.
+If you intend to use poplar for outdoor woodworking plans, you may need to apply a new coat of paint every couple of years, depending on the project and the location of the finished piece.

 Staining poplar wood is another matter entirely.
 In its native form, poplar tends to take stain in a very blotchy manner.
-For good results when staining, it is imperative that all surfaces that will be stained be prepared properly with a couple of coats of a pre-stain wood conditioner.
-This will allow the stain to be applied much more evenly and will make the grain of the poplar pop a bit more.
+For good results when staining, it is imperative that all surfaces are prepared properly with a couple of coats of a pre-stain wood conditioner.
+This will allow the stain to be absorbed much more evenly and will make the bland grain "pop" a bit more.
 Gel stains typically work better than penetrating stains.
 Water-based stains may cause fuzziness on the wood surface, which will require a light sanding before applying a varnish.

-Some woodworkers attempt to use poplar to simulate finer woods such as maple.
-This can be tricky, since even though the grain of these two woods is somewhat similar, but to the trained eye, the differences will be obvious.
-When attempting to mimic another wood like maple, try to use poplar that is relatively free of sections of gray or greenish stock.
+Some woodworkers attempt to use poplar to simulate finer hardwoods, such as maple.
+This can be tricky, since even though the grain of these two woods is somewhat similar, the trained eye can almost always spot the differences.
+When attempting to mimic another wood such as maple, try to use a selection of wood that is relatively free of gray or greenish sections.
 Having a bit of the grain is fine, but poplar tends to have large sections that are of a darker color than the common creamy-white.